jcollard/ChessAppDevlog/README.md

 }
 ```

-## Moving to an Object Oriented Design
+## Part 3: Moving to an Object Oriented Design

 With all of the methods pulled out, I could start refactoring the code to use an
 Object Oriented design.